 I support the Justice in Policing Bill – HR 7120 – introduced on June 8 in the US House.
 Its provisions focus on accountability, training, reasserting the separation of the military and domestic police, and prohibiting chokeholds and no-knock warrants.
 It mandates that federal officers attempt de-escalation first and use deadly force only as a last resort, and it conditions federal funding to state and local law enforcement agencies on the adoption of those same policies.
 It gives more power to the Department of Justice to investigate patterns of bias.
 It requires federal police to use dashboard and body cameras.

 Steps like this bill must be coupled with increasing real economic opportunity, as the national reports 50 years ago recommended.
 That can be done by dealing with housing and workplace discrimination, redressing antiquated redlining practices, and addressing systematically underfunded public education.
-Scott Tipton does not seem to understand the systemic racism that plagues our nation, nor the barriers to real opportunity it creates.
-He speaks in generalities in his press releases – but what we need is specific, concrete action.
+What we need is specific, concrete action.
 HR 7120 is a start, but we need much more.